Sunday brunch recipes: Potato Rosti with Poached Egg and Peas

-This is a great dish for this time of year as it tastes like spring – a pleasing reminder of warmer days to come – yet uses ingredients that are readily available all year round.
-Potatoes, eggs and frozen peas are transformed into a light, versatile dish which is just as delicious for brunch as it is for supper.
+This is a great dish for this sunnier time of year as it tastes like spring – a pleasing reminder of even warmer days to come – yet uses ingredients that are readily available all year round.
+Potatoes, eggs and frozen peas are transformed into a light, versatile dish which is just as delicious for a vegetarian brunch as it is for supper.

 For the rosti:

 For the peas:

 - 2-3 sprigs mint

 - 1 little gem lettuce

 - 100g frozen peas

 - 2 tsp white wine vinegar

 1.Preheat the oven to Gas 3/160/140 fan.
 Get a medium pan of water on to boil.

 2. Peel the potatoes and grate coarsely with a box grater.
 Mix with ½ tsp salt and leave to stand for 10 minutes.